Find Affordable College Courses

 East Lansing, MI

 Out of the 16 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 2 spot on the list.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.

 On average, Fine Arts graduates from Michigan State take out $31,000 in student loans while working on their degree.

-Full Fine & Studio Arts at Michigan State University Report
+Read full report on Fine & Studio Arts at Michigan State University

 While working on their degree, Fine Arts majors at GVSU accumulate an average of around $25,905 in student debt.
 The average monthly payment of a loan this size is about $225, assuming that the borrower is on a 10-year repayment plan.